pimvanpelt/apc7920/README.md

 all four solder pads (J1..J4) should be soldered closed.
 This connects the current sensor output to the ADC.
 You can measure the voltage between J4 and J1..J3 to see the current sensed on Phase A..C.

+**NOTE** - There is a design flaw in the PCB as it assumes the current sensor common should be tied to ground, which is not the case.
+It should be tied to `VCC/2` so that the signal of the current transformer outputs hovers between 0-3.3V instead of -1.65-1.65V.
+A new version is upcoming :)

 ### BOM